qinlili23333/herlang/specification.md

 followed by a new line (pressing enter).
 From here, the data associated with that action is passed by pressing space to correspond with a numerical value.

-For an example of a program written in Herlang, see [helloworld.ws](helloworld.ws).
+For an example of a program written in Herlang, see [helloworld.her](helloworld.her).

 ## Syntax
 Only two valid characters are permitted, single spaces ( ) and TABs (	).